shubhsharma023/Twilio-basics/README.md

 - Open the `main.cs` file and add the dependencies using `dotnet add package twilio` (**this step is must**).
 - You can customize the API using the following commands given below :
+- Add your SID and Authorised token in main.cs.
 - Use `dotnet run` command to execute the program.

 ## To send custom message